Server Cloud Backup

 • RMAN> startup mount;

-• RMAN> sql 'alter database archivelog';
+• RMAN> alter database archivelog;

 • RMAN> alter database open;

-To backup your Oracle Server,
+To backup your Oracle server,

-For example: If the Database SID name is 'JOHN,' then the name of the backup job would be 'IDOracleServerBkset (JOHN_DB)'.
+For e.g. if the host string is 192.168.1.235:1521, then the name of the backup job will be IDORACLEBkset(192.168.1.235:1521_DB)[Local].

 View the steps to restore the Oracle Server.